Search the Library Catalog

 Everyone knows that the Front Range has beautiful natural attractions, but it is also home to some fine museums, galleries, adventures, attractions that expand our minds and teach us new things.
 The Friends of the Longmont Library is partnering with many of these attractions to provide FREE entrance passes to our patrons.

-Our Discovery Pass collection includes some big attractions like the Denver Museum of Nature and Science, Wings Over the Rockies, and the Denver Botanic Gardens, as well as some smaller but well-loved destinations such as the Longmont Museum, the Butterfly Pavilion, and the Molly Brown House.
+Our Discovery Pass collection includes some big attractions like the Denver Zoo, the Longmont Symphony Orchestra, Denver Museum of Nature and Science, and Wings Over the Rockies, as well as some smaller but well-loved destinations such as the Longmont Museum, the Butterfly Pavilion, and the Molly Brown House.
 Click on the button to the left to see the whole collection plus rules for borrowing and to reserve your pass now.
 We add new attractions several times a year, so watch our webpage for new, fun options.

 Receive Text Message Notifications